mattambrogi/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 47: Wednesday April 21, 2021

+**Progress**: Still working on Twitter-esk product.
+Got a shit ton of little things done.
+Found out how to submit form from within a list.
+Now can follow from user list.
+Submit comment from feed.
+Delete comment from feed.
+Delete comment from post detail.
+Reversed order of posts in profile.
+Edit bio.
+Added user passes test mixins.
+Can't go to update profile, post delete, or comment delete unless it's your profile or you are the author.

+**Key Learning**: When you are in the zone, don't let it go.
+Use it all up till you don't have anymore.

+**Thoughts:** Feels good to get all this done.
+It's amazing the amount of complexity and little edge cases you need to consider when building even a simple web app like this.
+Just the little things that you need to remember.
+It's actually quite fun to juggle them all in your head.

+**Minutes Worked:** 160

 ### Day 46: Tuesday April 20, 2021

 **Progress**: Did a bunch of little things around the UI.
 I added all of a user's posts to their profile.
 Made it so you don't see follow or unfollow button on own profile.
 Formatted follower / following lists.
 Made login required for all pages but landing.
 Will redirect to login.